 These results can be explained by a better utilization of the sepctrum.
-CAB utilization is illustrated in Fig. 8 as a function of the arrival rate λ .
+CAB utilization is illustrated in Fig. 5 as a function of the arrival rate λ .
 Optimal DSA policy smoothly increases the CAB utilization as arrival rate increases.
 The proposed heuristic follows this trend with a step function.
-QL-based DSA, although a bit less efficient, has a similar behavior.
 It is worth mentioning the DSA gain in terms of spectral resource usage with respect to FSA.

-Figure 6.
-Operator reward obtained with optimal DSA, heuristic DSA, QL-based DSA, and FSA.
+Fig. 4.
+Operator reward obtained with optimal DSA policy, heuristic DSA and FSA.